By Tommy Hough

 They don't make movies, movie stars or movie directors like that anymore.
 You don't have the lead actor being the responsible one, going so far as to threaten to kill the director if he didn't quit behaving like a maniac.
 And can you imagine any actor or actress today – or anyone – putting their financial worth and reputation so far on the line as to forfeit their salary to keep a director on board?
 That's passion for filmmaking.

-Perhaps Heston understood, as many film scholars and fans do, artistry often lies behind the mania of creativity.
-While I'm sure those involved would've preferred a less dramatic shoot for Major Dundee, Peckinpah's stable of actors and crew came back to work with him again and again.
-And while Heston himself chose never to work with Peckinpah again, I give him credit for seeing past Peckinpah's outbursts and recognizing early on the cinema the man was capable of.
+Perhaps Heston understood, as many film scholars and fans agree, that artistry often lies behind the mania of creativity.
+While I'm sure those involved would've preferred a less unpleasant shoot and work environment for Major Dundee, Peckinpah's stable of actors and crew came back to work with him again and again.
+And while Heston himself chose never to work with Peckinpah again, I give him credit for recognizing early on the cinema Peckinpah was capable of creating.

 So along with talking down a wildly drugged Sam Peckinpah, I'll choose to remember Heston as a brave Hollywood icon at the March on Washington and curiously watching the ultimate counterculture movie Woodstock (!) in a deserted, post-plague Los Angeles in Omega Man.
-I applaud his rejection of Senator McCarthy's communist witch hunts in the 1950s and overt support of civil rights in the 1960s.
+And I applaud Heston's rejection of Senator McCarthy's communist witch hunts in the 1950s, and his overt support for the civil rights movement in the 1960s.